irglbriz/goban_to_sgf/README.md

 ## Motivation

 Go is one of my guilty pleasures and I often find myself taking pictures of interesting situations.
-With a tool like this it would be much easier to restore the position for later analysis.
+With a tool like this it is much easier to restore a position for computer analysis.

 ## Installation